How to Placate the Parents of the Bride and Groom

 If you and your spouse have made some plans already, let your parents know.
 Nothing hurts our parents more than the thought of us keeping secrets from them; especially when the secret is about something so important to their children!
 If you let them know what’s going on, they will be much happier with the situation.
 The simplest means of placating your parents is by telling them exactly what, when, where, and how you plan to perform your wedding ceremony.
 So long as you answer all of those questions, most parents will remain at least somewhat content.

 Stop and Listen

 It’s only natural for parents to want, not only to know the plan, but also to be a part of the plan.
-They will, of course, wish to contribute to the decision making process, giving suggestions and guidance wherever they can.
+They will, of course, wish to contribute to the decision-making process, giving suggestions and guidance wherever they can.
 While in some circumstances this may actually be helpful, it is not uncommon for parents to complicate the wedding plan further.
 (Especially the mother of the bride!)
 Regardless of whether you agree with what your parents are asking of you or not, it is important that you stop and let them be heard.
-After you have allowed them speak, don’t ever just dismiss their ideas.
+After you have allowed them to speak, don’t ever just dismiss their ideas.
 Think about them.
 You never know when your Mum or Dad might actually come up with something great!

 Balance Each Other’s Needs with Your Parents

 It is essential that the two of you remain on the same page.
 So long as you know what each of you wants, you can compromise in such a way that you both have an equal share in the planning.
 The hard part is inputting your parent’s wishes on top of the compromise you’ve already made.
 While you can’t allow your parents to completely usurp your plans and take over everything, you can and should make some effort to incorporate their wishes into your wedding.
 The line does need to be drawn, but the worst mistake to make would be to draw the line right through them!